andrewGhazi/ezpzmcmcpcpca/README.md

 density as axes flipped to point like this `┌`.

-To help get around this, we produce a generated quantity variable `W_id` that dots each axis onto the MLE, and if it’s negative multiplies by -1.
+To help get around this, we produce a generated quantity variable `W_id` that dots each axis onto the MLE and if it’s negative multiplies by -1.
 This works well if there is sufficient data, and the convergence metrics of `W_id` (particularly Rhat) will be happy.
 Higher numbers of latent dimensions requires more data for clear inference.